 Preparing for an appointment

-Your doctor might suggest bone density testing.
+Your health care team might suggest bone density testing.
 Screening for osteoporosis is recommended for all women over age 65.
 Some guidelines also recommend screening men by age 70, especially if they have health issues likely to cause osteoporosis.
-If you have a broken bone after a minor force injury, such as a simple fall, bone density testing may be important to assess your risk of more fractures.
+If you have a broken bone after a minor force injury, such as a simple fall, bone density testing may be important to assess your risk of more breaks.

-If the test results show very low bone density or you have other complex health issues, you might be referred to a doctor who specializes in metabolic disorders (endocrinologist) or a doctor who specializes in diseases of the joints, muscles or bones (rheumatologist).
+If the test results show very low bone density or you have other complex health issues, you might be referred to a provider who specializes in metabolic disorders, called an endocrinologist, or a provider who specializes in diseases of the joints, muscles or bones, called a rheumatologist.

 Here's some information to help you get ready for your appointment.